 We follow government instructions, which is currently to deliver all teaching online.
 The following measures are being implemented:

 - Move learning and assessment online.

-- Explore the possibility of equipment hire from the university.
-Ensure that learning outcomes are covered within the year of study, and adjust assessment tasks accordingly
+- Ensure that learning outcomes are covered within the year of study, and adjust assessment tasks accordingly

 - Provide alternative assessment where assessment can’t be delivered as originally planned

 - Provide extensions for units where necessary to cover course content, and for individual students if their circumstances require it.